weatherspud/are-dice-fair/README.md

     > p.adjust(pp_loaded, "bonferroni")
     [1] 0 0

-Even after applying the Bonferroni correction, the p-values are zero!
+Even after applying the Bonferroni correction, the p-values are zero.
+The dice are certainly unfair!

 In fact the p-values must be positive.
-Apparently they are too small to be represented with the precision my machine is using.
+The values are just too small to be calculated given the precision my machine is using.